Rising Antivirus Free Edition Review

 Is Rising Antivirus Free Edition Worth the Download?

-Rising Antivirus Free Edition is a nice free antivirus program.
+Rising Antivirus Free Edition is a nice antivirus program.
 It provides a regular antivirus function but also includes email monitoring.

 Though the software itself is no longer updated, its virus definitions stay current through occasional updates.

 Though Rising Antivirus Free Edition is now considered outdated software, it still provides most of what you're probably looking for in a virus protection program: